On This Page:

 Your salon’s key customer segments are women who want to improve their appearance.
 However, it’s important not to forget men as well.
 In fact, some salons target men with specific haircuts and grooming treatments.

-Beauty salons typically attract four main customer segments:
+Beauty salons typically attract two main customer segments:

 Having a clear understanding of your salon’s key customer segments will help you create an ideal customer persona that can be used in the following sections when developing your marketing strategy.